greeta-restaurant-01/order-infra/README.md

 - go to the root directory of your cloned order-infra github repository

-- pull changes from books-infra repository and run terraform
+- pull changes from order-infra repository and run terraform

 ```
 git pull